Our History at University Guide: Personal Statement, Reading and Oxbridge Interview Questions (2024)

 a.
 E. H. Gombrich, A Little History of the World (2008)

-(2) Understanding the study of history – for you, history at school might have mainly encompassed learning for the textbook.
+2. Understand the study of history – for you, history at school might have mainly encompassed learning for the textbook.
 However, the study of history is about a lot more.
 It includes things such as understanding the aims and methods of historians themselves.
 An awareness of this could prove particularly useful when reading a source.
 For example:

 a.
 John Tosh, The Pursuit of History

-(3) Reading on the approaches to history – most of this reading can get quite technical and specific, so you might struggle.
+3. Read about approaches to history – most of this reading can get quite technical and specific, so you might struggle.
 The overall point, however, is to get another perspective of history.
 By looking at the change surrounding the discipline you get a different perspective.
 You might want to look at:

 a.
 David Cannadine (ed.), What is History Now?

-(4) Primary sources – this could set you apart.
+4. Engage with Primary sources – this could set you apart.
 Historians normally base their research on primary sources so if you show that your ‘research’, like theirs, also includes this kind of reading it could play in your favour.
 This can sound way more complicated and boring than it actually is.
 It just means finding texts written by contemporaries – i.e.: soldiers’ diaries during WWII.
 The same applies to ‘older’ history.
 If you are interested in medieval history, it is not necessary for you to read correspondence in, say, Latin.
 You could choose to look at translated epic poems (i.e.: The Poem of the Cid).

-• These are just ideas of what to do on top of the most important: read around whatever it is that you are interested in.
-At the end of the day, your ‘passion’ will come through during an interview.
+These are just ideas of what to do on top of the most important: read around whatever it is that you are interested in.
+At the end of the day, your ‘passion’ will come through during an Oxbridge History interview.
 If you have zero interest in what you have read, it will become quite clear.
 Conversely, if you can speak about topics you genuinely enjoy, your ideas and opinions will be far more interesting for both the interviewers and yourself!

-• Normally last around 30 mins
+Normally last around 30 mins

-• Interviewees might be asked to arrive 30 mins beforehand to read and prepare an extract
+Interviewees might be asked to arrive 30 mins beforehand to read and prepare an extract

-• The following are overviews of 2 different history interviews:
+The following are overviews of 2 different history interviews:

 1. Applicant for (BA) History (2 history interviews):

-o Interview 1 – “I was given an extract with a collection of arguments to read before the interview.
+Interview 1 – “I was given an extract with a collection of arguments to read before the interview.
 During the first section of the interview I was asked to summarise and differentiate the argument, then defend and attack some.
 This was followed by a discussion of the essay I had submitted.
 They asked me why I had argued what I had and challenged that argument.”

-o Interview 2 – “I was given a primary source beforehand.
+Interview 2 – “I was given a primary source beforehand.
 During the interview, we discussed things like the nature of the source, what the source told us, different schools of thought and their use of the source.
 This was followed by general questions like the goal of History and my personal statement.”

-2. Applicant for (BA) History and Politics (1 history interview):
+2. Applicant for (BA) History and Politics (1 history interview)

-o Interview – “I was given an extract on the intelligentsia in Eastern Europe during the 1930s to read for 30 mins before my interview.
+Interview – “I was given an extract on the intelligentsia in Eastern Europe during the 1930s to read for 30 mins before my interview.
 The first half of the interview involved very targeted questions such as who is the source talking about, is the source biased...
 I was then asked to provide some context on what else was going on during that period, meaning I needed some background knowledge.
 The second half involved a discussion of the essay I had sent in.”

 General tips for your Oxbridge History interview

-• Think out loud – interviewers are interested in the way your mind works so walk them through your thinking process.
+Think out loud – interviewers are interested in the way your mind works so walk them through your thinking process.
 Also, you might even say something they find super interesting yet you thought would be irrelevant.

-• When in doubt, ask – if you don’t understand a term it’s fine, just ask for clarification.
+When in doubt, ask – if you don’t understand a term it’s fine, just ask for clarification.
 You are still in school so there is no way you are expected to look at academic extracts and perfectly understand them.

-• There is no right or wrong – it is all about how you think!
+There is no right or wrong – it is all about how you think!

-• Back yourself – if you do know something, say it.
+Back yourself – if you do know something, say it.

-• Know your personal statement inside out – interviewers might not even touch on it or they might see something that catches their attention and challenge you on it or ask you to expand
+Know your personal statement inside out – interviewers might not even touch on it or they might see something that catches their attention and challenge you on it or ask you to expand

-• Ultimately, there are two main things to focus on in an interview:
+Ultimately, there are two main things to focus on in an interview:

 (1) Your approach to history – your interviewers will assess what you know and how you think!